interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 ## Preface

 This document describes the Bilateral Transfer Protocol (BTP), a ledger protocol for bilateral transfers of value.
-It is similar in function to [Plugin RPC], but has been rewritten to use OER instead of JSON, and extensibility features have been added.
+It the successor to [Plugin RPC], and has been written to use OER instead of JSON.

 ## Introduction